sparksp/phills.me.uk/content/services/girlguiding-climbing-training/index.md

 ### What will I need to do?

-There are two levels in the scheme.
+There are 2 levels in the scheme.
 You can do them both, or you can go straight to level 2 if you already have experience equivalent to level 1.

 **Climbing scheme level 1** - includes how to instruct and supervise climbing and abseiling sessions on purpose-built climbing walls and abseil towers with fixed anchor points.